RedDocMD/FifteenPuzzle/README.md

 For the non-optimal algorithms:

 1. **Vanilla DFS**:  This just fills up RAM.
 Even with a modest branching factor of at most 4.
+2. **Iterative-deepening DFS**: This works if the solution is reached within 15 moves.
+At a depth of 16, 8GB of RAM gets filled up and the system begins to thrash...